-Section A - Student Information Name (last, first, middle initial) - PRINT Student ID Number Date of Birth Daytime Phone Number Section B - Third Party Information (Who Will Receive Records) Name (last, first, middle initial) - PRINT Relationship to Student Home / Business Address (street, apartment number, city, state, zip code) Daytime Phone Number Section C - Student Certification I,, give consent to (employee name or administrative office of John Carroll University) to provide education records and information about me to the third party listed in Section B above.
-The purpose of the consent is to provide those authorized above with access s to my education records.
-For this purpose, I consent to the oral or written disclosure of the following:
+Section A - Student Information Name (last, first, middle initial) - PRINT Student ID Number Date of Birth Section B - Third Party Information (Who Will Receive Records) - Name (last, first, middle initial) - PRINT Relativ elationship to Student Home / Business Address (street, apartment number, city, state, zip code) Daytime Phone Number Section C - Student Certification l,, give consent to (employee name or administrative office of John Carroll University) to provide education me to the third party listed in Section B above. n rec ords and information about The purpose of the consent is to provide those authorized above with acces this purpose, I consent to the oral or written disclosure of the following: s to i my education records.
+For all records contained in my transcripts and other education records (GPA academic and student conduct records etc.) , gra ades, accomplishments, academic records only a financial aid/student account information □ student conduct records □ other: If letters of recommendation are requested from the above employee/admin istrat tive office, I waive my access to such letters of recommendation; or reserve the right to review such letters of recommendation.
+I understand that if I so request, I may receive copies of any records disclos confidential letters of recommendation, to which I have waived my access. ed e: xcept for records, such as This consent is granted for the period identified below: □ one-time disclosure, □ for a period of, □ for an indef nite period of time other I understand that I may revoke this consent at any time, by submitting a writ ten r evocation.
+Signature: Date: re Date